ShobiStassen/VIA/README.md

 ### 2.a Human Embryoid Bodies (wrapper function)
 Save the [Raw data](https://drive.google.com/file/d/1yz3zR1KAmghjYB_nLLUZoIlKN9Ew4RHf/view?usp=sharing) matrix as 'EBdata.mat'.
 The cells in this file have been filtered for too small/large libraries by [Moon et al. 2019](https://nbviewer.jupyter.org/github/KrishnaswamyLab/PHATE/blob/master/Python/tutorial/EmbryoidBody.ipynb).

-Save the phate [embedding](https://github.com/ShobiStassen/VIA/tree/master/Datasets) which is required to run Example 2.a (since the phate operation is
+Save the phate [embedding](https://github.com/ShobiStassen/VIA/tree/master/Datasets) which is required to run Example 2.a (Or use another 2D embedding of your choice)

-The function main_EB_clean() preprocesses the cells (normalized by library size, sqrt transformation).
+The function main_EB_clean() is a wrapper function which preprocesses the cells (normalized by library size, sqrt transformation).
 It then calls VIA to: plot the pseudotimes, terminal states, lineage pathways and gene-clustermap.
 The visualization method used in this function is PHATE.
 ```
 #runtime on single core, 8GB RAM 64bit Windows is about 8-10 minutes.
 This can be lowered by reducing the number of MCMC simulations (num_mcmc_simulations).
 import pyVIA.core as via